weip2008/LearnTorch/gru/doc/2024-10-08 Dialogue about TA AI etc.md

 GRU can indeed perform better than LSTM in many cases, particularly when the time-series forecasting task doesn’t require handling very long-term dependencies, or when computational efficiency is a priority.
 However, LSTM can outperform GRU when the time-series problem is more complex and involves significant long-term relationships.
 As a best practice, it's worth trying both models and tuning their hyperparameters to see which one works best for your specific application.

-### to be exact, I have millions of raw historical stock data, I saved them into database, and then load them into memory as Dataframe object. so now, 1) for Deep Learning Models like GRU, How should I prepare data, cut them into slices? how big should I set batches?
+## To be exact, I have millions of raw historical stock data, I saved them into a database, and then load them into memory as Dataframe object. so now, 1) for Deep Learning Models like GRU, How should I prepare data, cut them into slices? how big should I set batches?
 2) if I use Unsupervised Learning Models, how should I prepare data then?

 For both **Deep Learning Models (GRU)** and **Unsupervised Learning Models**, data preparation is a crucial step.
 Let’s break down the best practices for each: